agabor/docs/_includes/dotnet/push-notifications.md

 Please be sure to set up your application to [save the Installation object](#installations) Push open tracking only works when your application's devices are associated with saved `Installation` objects.

-You can view the open rate for a specific push notification on your Parse Dashboard push console.
-You can also view your application's overall app open and push open graphs on the Parse analytics console.
+You can view the open rate for a specific push notification on your MSG Dashboard push console.
+You can also view your application's overall app open and push open graphs on the MSG analytics console.
 Our push open analytics graphs are rendered in real time, so you can easily verify that your application is sending the correct analytics events before your next release.

 #### Tracking on WinRT Applications

 On Windows 8, a toast notification can pass a small payload to the launch handler.
-We take advantage of this to pass a small Parse payload to the app, in order to correlate an app launch with a particular push.
+We take advantage of this to pass a small MSG payload to the app, in order to correlate an app launch with a particular push.

 ```cs
 // Override Application.OnLaunched